suhock/php-dependency-injection/README.md

 #### Opting out of disposal

-By default the built container disposes every disposable instance it holds, including one you supply yourself with `addSingletonInstance()` on the builder; registering an instance hands its disposal to the container along with the rest of its lifecycle.
-When an instance's disposal is the responsibility of something outside the container (for example a resource shared with code beyond it, or borrowed from an external registry), pass `shouldDispose: false`:
+> [!CAUTION]
+> By default the built container disposes every disposable instance it holds,
+> including concrete instances you explicitly supply.
+When an instance's
+> disposal is managed by something outside the container or if you intend to
+> dispose it yourself, you should use `add*Instance()` and pass
+> `shouldDispose: false`:

 ```php
 // The pool is closed elsewhere; the container must not dispose it.
 $builder->addSingletonInstance(ConnectionPool::class, $pool, shouldDispose: false);
 ```

-`shouldDispose` is available on `addSingletonInstance()` and `addKeyedSingletonInstance()` (the only two `ContainerBuilder` methods that register an already-constructed instance) and defaults to `true`.

 #### Lifetime and ordering guarantees